livefront/minnebar-2023-swift-ui-magic/README.md

 -----

 ### Custom Transition
+Add a custom animated transition when navigating between screens.

 ![A list of talks with one talk expanding to fill the screen when it is tapped.](/readmeResources/customTransition.gif)
 #### Notable Files
 * [TalksScreen.swift](/swiftUIMagic/swiftUIMagic/List%20Screen/TalksScreen.swift)